 Experience replay.
 Experience replay proposed by Zha et al. (2019) is a useful part of off-policy learning.
-Experience replay is based on the fact that an agent can learn from some certain experiences (transitions, which may be rare but important) more than others (redundant transition or something already learned).
-By getting rid of as much information as possible from the past experiences, it removes the correlations in training data and reduces the oscillation of learning procedure.
+Experience replay is based on the fact that an agent can learn from certain experiences (transitions, which may be rare but important) more than others (redundant transition or something already learned).
+By getting rid of as much information as possible from past experiences, it removes the correlations in training data and reduces the oscillation of the learning procedure.

 Minibatch learning.
 Minibatch learning is a common technique that is used together with experience replay.
-Minibatch allows learning more than one train-
+Minibatch allows learning more than one training sample at each step, thus, it helps the learning process robust to outliers and noise.